Avatar

 At the same time, I am very interested in the engineering challenges such systems create and was awarded an Honorable Mention at the ACM Multimedia Open-Source Software Competition 2016 for my work on decision forests.
 In 2021, I wrote the Pulsar renderer (now the sphere-based rendering backend for PyTorch3D) and would love to find better ways to use low-level autodifferentiation on GPUs.

-Previously, I was leading research teams at Epic Games and Meta Reality Labs Research; before joining Meta, I worked at a startup which was acquired by Amazon.
+Previously, I was leading research teams at Epic Games and Meta Reality Labs Research; before joining Meta, I worked at Bodylabs, a startup that was acquired by Amazon.
 I completed my PhD at the Bernstein Center for Computational Neuroscience and the Max Planck Institute for Intelligent Systems in Tübingen.

 Recent Publications